Routine trash collection reminder and resources

 |0

-This work, Routine trash collection reminder and resources [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Routine trash collection reminder and resources, by Connie Dickey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT